Cloud Sync technical FAQ

 Change the Service level to Premium or Extreme to enhance the sync performance.

-When you create a new relationship, you start with a single data broker (unless you selected an existing data broker that belongs to an accelerated sync relationship).
+When you create a new relationship, you start with a single data broker in a group (unless you selected an existing data broker that belongs to an accelerated sync relationship).
 In many cases, a single data broker can meet the performance requirements for a sync relationship.
-If it doesn’t, you can accelerate sync performance by adding additional data brokers.
+If it doesn’t, you can accelerate sync performance by adding additional data brokers to the group.
 But you should first check other factors that can impact sync performance.

 Multiple factors can impact data transfer performance.
 The overall sync performance might be impacted due to network bandwidth, latency, and network topology, as well as the data broker VM specs and storage system performance.
-For example, a single data broker in a sync relationship can reach 100 MB/s, while disk throughput on the target might only allow 64 MB/s.
-As a result, the data broker keeps trying to copy the data, but the target can’t meet the performance of the data broker.
+For example, a single data broker in a group can reach 100 MB/s, while disk throughput on the target might only allow 64 MB/s.
+As a result, the data broker group keeps trying to copy the data, but the target can’t meet the performance of the data broker group.

 So be sure to check the performance of your networking and the disk throughput on the target.

-Then you can consider accelerating sync performance by adding an additional data broker to share the load of that relationship.
+Then you can consider accelerating sync performance by adding an additional data brokers to a group to share the load of that relationship.
 Learn how to accelerate sync performance.

 The following questions relate to deleting sync relationships and data from sources and targets.